 - CT Scan

 These tests will be able to provide an image of what your kidneys look like and whether there are any blockages.
-A kidney biopsy, where a small sample of kidney tissue is removed and examined, may also be suggested.
+A kidney biopsy, where a small sample of kidney tissue is removed and examined, may also be helpful.

 Stages of Chronic Kidney Disease

-Your test results can be used to determine how damaged your kidneys are and will therefore show which stage of the condition you are at.
-This will allow your doctor to decide the best possible treatment and how often you should have tests to monitor your condition.
+Your test results can determine how damaged your kidneys are and will therefore show which stage of the condition you are at.
+Your doctor will then be able to advise you about the best course of treatment and how often you should have tests to monitor your condition.